SECNAV Names Future Nuclear-Powered Attack Submarine USS San Francisco (SSN 810)

-Secretary of the Navy Carlos Del Toro, today, announced that the future Virginia-class nuclear-powered attack submarine SSN 810 will be named USS San Francisco, Oct.
-3. In addition, Secretary Del Toro announced the Speaker Emerita Nancy Pelosi agreed to be the ship’s sponsor.
-Secretary Del Toro made the announcement during Fleet Week San Francisco.
+Secretary of the Navy Carlos Del Toro, today, announced that the future Virginia-class nuclear-powered attack submarine SSN 810 will be named USS San Francisco.

 |Date Taken: